netobserv/network-observability-operator/config/descriptions/upstream.md

 A couple of settings deserve special attention:

-- Agent (`spec.agent.type`) can be `EBPF` (default) or `IPFIX`. eBPF is recommended, as it should work in more situations and offers better performances.
-If you can't, or don't want to use eBPF, note that the IPFIX option is fully functional only when using [OVN-Kubernetes](https://github.com/ovn-org/ovn-kubernetes/) CNI.
-Other CNIs are not officially supported, but you might still be able to configure them manually if they allow IPFIX exports.

-- Sampling (`spec.agent.ebpf.sampling` and `spec.agent.ipfix.sampling`): a value of `100` means: one flow every 100 is sampled. `1` means all flows are sampled.
+- Sampling (`spec.agent.ebpf.sampling`): a value of `100` means: one flow every 100 is sampled. `1` means all flows are sampled.
 The lower it is, the more flows you get, and the more accurate are derived metrics, but the higher amount of resources are consumed.
-By default, sampling is set to 50 (ie. 1:50) for eBPF and 400 (1:400) for IPFIX.
+By default, sampling is set to 50 (ie. 1:50).
 Note that more sampled flows also means more storage needed.
 We recommend to start with default values and refine empirically, to figure out which setting your cluster can manage.

 - Loki (`spec.loki`): configure here how to reach Loki.
 The default values match the Loki quick install paths mentioned above, but you might have to configure differently if you used another installation method.